 We have international operations in India where our Cross Country Infotech, Pvt Ltd. (Infotech) subsidiary is located.
 Infotech provides in-house information systems development and support services as well as some back-office processing services.
 We have limited experience in supporting our services outside of North America.
-Operations in certain markets are subject to risks inherent in international business activities, including: fluctuations in currency exchange rates; changes in regulations; varying economic and political conditions; overlapping or differing tax structures; and regulations concerning compensation and benefits, vacation and the termination of employment.
-Our inability to effectively manage our international operations could result in increased costs and adversely affect our results of operations.
+Operations in certain markets are subject to risks inherent in international business activities, including: fluctuations in currency exchange rates; changes in regulations; varying economic and political conditions; overlapping or differing tax structures; and regulations (pertaining to, among other things, compensation and benefits, vacation, and the termination of employment).
+Our inability to effectively manage our international operations or to violate a regulation could result in increased costs and adversely affect our results of operations.